 Start With Only One Credit Card

-Many first-time credit card users accumulate a collection of credit cards within their first few years of using credit.
-Don't make the mistake of opening up too many credit cards too soon.
+It's easy as a first-time credit card user to accumulate a collection of credit cards within just the first few years of using credit.
+Be careful not to make the mistake of opening up too many credit cards too soon.
 The more credit you have, the more you'll end up using and the harder it will be to keep up with your balances and payments.

 Pay Your Credit Card Balance in Full

 If you're only charging what you can afford to pay, paying off your full balance each month won't be a problem.
 Paying off your balance each month shows that you're capable of paying bills, something creditors and lenders want to see.
-Since a large part of your credit score includes timeliness of your payments, paying your balances on time improves your credit.
+Since a large part of your credit score is based on the timeliness of your payments, paying your balances on time improves your credit.

 Make All Your Payments on Time

 Not all of your monthly payments are listed on your credit report.
 Bills that aren't regularly reported to the credit bureaus won't affect your credit as long as you're paying on time.
-But any bill can potentially wind up on your credit report if you become delinquent and the account is sent to a third-party collection agency.
+However, any bill can potentially wind up on your credit report if you become delinquent and the account is sent to a third-party collection agency.

 If You Carry a Balance, Do It the Right Way

-Having a credit card balance isn't necessarily bad as long as you do it the right way.
-Pay more than the minimum each month to pay off your balance as quickly as possible.
-Avoid making late credit card payments and continue to keep your balance at a reasonable level (below 30 percent of the credit limit).
-If you follow these principles, carrying a balance won't hurt your credit.
+Having a credit card balance isn't necessarily bad as long as you pay more than the minimum each month to pay off your balance as quickly as possible.
+Avoid making late credit card payments and continue to keep your balance at a reasonable level (below 30 percent of the credit limit) to maintain a good credit score.